 For this report, accounts in collections are any credit card, mortgage, student loan, medical loan, auto lease or auto loan accounts that have been sent to collections agencies, according to their credit reports.
 Creditors may have different standards for when they transfer debt to collections, but the typical cutoff is 120 to 150 days past due.
 For this report, we’re able to determine if an account is in collections but not how many days past due it is.

-Among Credit Karma members with accounts in collections, the average number of open accounts (among those with collections on their credit reports)in October to December 2024 was 2.4 — relatively flat YoY from 2.3 in the fourth quarter of 2023.
-Two quarters later, the negative trend is more marked, perhaps driven by mounting debt and additional burdens triggered by the resumption of student loan payments.
+Among Credit Karma members with accounts in collections, the average number of open accounts (among those with collections on their credit reports) in the last quarter of 2025 was 2.5 — a slight lift year over year from 2.4 in the fourth quarter of 2024.

 Keep in mind that this measure only looks at members who have open accounts in collections, not the Credit Karma member population as a whole.
 That means that it only captures people who are already potentially struggling with their finances.